Model Merging Scaling Laws in Large Language Models: Scaling Laws with Merging Experts and Model Size

 \subsubsection{Larger models make merging easier}

-\textbf{Setup:} We study the \emph{in-domain} case across nine domains and define “easier to merge’’ as: at a fixed number of experts $k$, (i) CE is lower, and (ii) the number of experts needed to get $\varepsilon$-close to the domain floor is smaller.
-Following the unified law in \S\ref{sec:scaling-laws}, we estimate the \emph{floor} $L_{\infty}(N)$ and the \emph{tail amplitude} $A(N)$ from joint $(N,k)$ fits and summarize them in Fig.~\ref{fig:rq1_floors_tails}.
+\textbf{Setup:} We study the \emph{in-domain} case across 9 domains and define “easier to merge’’ as: at a fixed number of experts $k$, (i) CE is lower, and (ii) the number of experts needed to get $\varepsilon$-close to the domain floor is smaller.
+Following the law in Section~\ref{sec:scaling-laws}, we estimate the \emph{floor} $L_{\infty}(N)$ and the \emph{tail amplitude} $A(N)$ from joint $(N,k)$ fits and summarize them in Fig.~\ref{fig:rq1_floors_tails}.

-\textbf{Findings.} Figure~\ref{fig:rq1_floors_tails} (left) shows that \emph{floors} decay cleanly with model size $N$ across all domains (power-law trend), while Fig.~\ref{fig:rq1_floors_tails} (middle) shows \emph{tails} are small and overall decreasing with oscillation in terms of $N$.
+\textbf{Findings.} The floor curves in Fig.~\ref{fig:rq1-floor-tail-panels} decay cleanly with model size $N$ across all domains (power-law trend), while the tail-amplitude curves in the same panel are small and overall flat-to-decreasing as $N$ grows.
 Together these two effects explain why larger models are easier to merge: at any fixed $k$ the CE is lower and fewer experts are required to approach the floor.
-As a headline number, at $k{=}9$ the domain-averaged CE drops from $0.739$ (@0.5B) to $0.430$ (@32B), a \textbf{41.9\%} reduction.
+As a headline number, at $k{=}9$ the domain-averaged CE drops from $0.739$ (@0.5B) to $0.430$ (@32B), a 41.9\% reduction.
 Domains with shorter tails (math-like) saturate earlier; science-like domains benefit more from increasing $k$ but still follow the same floor+tail pattern.
-Per-domain parameters and worked examples for the experts-to-floor budget are provided in App.~\ref{app:rq1-details}.
+The fractional-return summary in Fig.~\ref{fig:rq1-return-panels} shows that \(k=5\) and \(k=6\) cross the \(85\%\)/\(90\%\) thresholds, respectively.
+Thus, roughly 60\% of the nine-expert pool is enough to recover over 90\% of the measured improvement.
+Per-domain parameters and worked examples for the experts-to-floor budget are provided in Appendix~\ref{app:rq1-details}.